 For a full planet install you will need at least 1TB of hard disk space.
 Take into account that the OSM database is growing fast.
 Fast disks are essential.
 Using NVME disks is recommended.

 Even on a well configured machine the import of a full planet takes around 2 days.
-On traditional spinning disks, 7-8 days are more realistic.
+When using traditional SSDs, 4-5 days are more realistic.

 Tuning the PostgreSQL database

 You might want to tune your PostgreSQL installation so that the later steps

 make best use of your hardware.
 You should tune the following parameters in